1712n/crypto-scams-challenge/README.md

 # crypto-scams-challenge

 The objective of this challenge is to generate a brief report on scam-related activities associated with various cryptocurrency projects.
+Please, choose one entity that you will analyze in the report.
 The report should include the following sections:

 - Entity Name (*name of the project you chose*)
 - Entity Type: `Cryptocurrency Exchange`, `Token`, `Wallet`, `Blockchain`, `Lending Platform`, or `Stablecoin`.
 - Top 2 scams related to the project - either the project's direct involvement in a scam or its exploitation by malicious actors:
   - Date (at least month and year)
   - Description of the incident
 - Collect a minimum of 500 Google News mentions of this entity over a minimum one-month period, encompassing the period from 2022 to 2023.
 Create visualizations illustrating descriptive statistics, specifically highlighting the number of these mentions associated with scams compared to all mentions.
+Add the visualizations and analysis to the report.

 #### Notes: